UzixLS/pc-kharon-386/README.md

 MIDI synthesizer is connected to the AUXB sound input of ES1868F.
 Usually this input named as "CD input" in mixer software.
 PC speaker is connected to the AUXA input.

-### Assembling
-TODO: link to video how to assemble everything

 ### CF card image
-TODO: upload preconfigured CF card image
+You can found CF card image with preinstalled MS-DOS 6.22 and all required drivers at this link: [link](https://cloud.err200.net/s/t7w4bx3xStSmnJw)

 ### Changelog & current status
 Main PCB: